go-godin/godin/README.md

 So, what if you instead provided all the necessary templates inside the project and let the developer modify them to his needs.
 That's way more convenient.
 Because most of the time, you don't even need to adjust templates (well, depends on your templates :)).
 Even better, *IF* a developer hits an edge-case, he can just keep editing his current project and adjust it to his needs.
-`godin generate` will continue working => no more frustation.
+`godin generate` will continue working => less frustration.

-I personally think that this is a very good path to go.
+I personally think that this is a good path to go.
 You can ship your services, based on protobuf, including the templates which lead to most of the code.
 Everything is under version control, great!

 **But what if upstream changes?**
-Consider this: You have custom tempalte modifications on a microservice project.
+Consider this: You have custom template modifications on a microservice project.
 Then you upgrade (git pull) godin (or w/e tool) to the newest version.
 Everything that needs to be done at this point is to compare the local (project) templates with the upstream templates.
 Essentially, this is a `git diff` taking place.
 If a local modification is found, simply force the developer to properly merge the files.